EdenWalker/firstprojectbasic/README.md

 This repo is about an Author by the name of EdenWalker (Formerly VoidPath) on the website royalroad.

 ## Design Process
 using ideas and design concept from the website by christine feehan,elements from it is used to create a webpage for an author.
-The goal is to showcase the few books written by EdenWalker. originally the synopsis
+The goal is to showcase the few books written by EdenWalker.
+Edenwalker wishes to have a website that allows meaningful interactions with the readers.
 ## Features
 a carousel is implemented to rotate through the the books written by the said author.